robs-tech-workbench/hexapod_spiderbot_tutorials/tutorial_inverse_kinematics/README.md

 ## Inverse Kinematics for Spider Robot Legs

-Hello, fellow code explorers and welcome to the first episode of 'Robert Robo-Workshop'!
+Hello, fellow code explorers and welcome to the next episode of 'Rob's Tech Workbench'!
 I'm your host, Robert Meisner, and I'm thrilled to invite you on a captivating journey as we build a mesmerizing spider robot from scratch!

 Now, if you think that I'm new to this realm, you're absolutely right!
 This is my first time tackling such a complex robotics project from scratch, but worry not, because together we'll learn, grow, and overcome every challenge that comes our way.
 Throughout this series, we'll be diving into fascinating topics such as mechanical design, electronics, coding, and much more.